-This study inverts this analytical framework.
+The present report inverts this analytical framework.
 Instead of projecting gains from expanded spectrum, it simulates the losses that would occur if previously authorized spectrum is withdrawn.
 The methodology retains consistency with the 2024 report, thereby ensuring comparability of assumptions and outputs.
 By applying the same structure in reverse, removing spectrum from modeled use cases, re-estimating throughput and performance under constrained conditions, and calculating the resulting economic losses, this study aims to provide a rigorous quantification of the adverse implications of spectrum reallocation.

-In Part I (previously released as a stand alone report), we build on the established econometric and scenario analysis framework used in the original study.
+In the present report we have built on the established econometric and scenario analysis framework used in the original study.
 For this purpose, we developed alternative counterfactual scenarios where unlicensed use is rescinded in the upper 700 megahertz of the 6 GHz band.
 In the case of this change, the economic benefits associated with Wi-Fi 6E and Wi-Fi 7 (under the upper 700 megahertz of the 6 GHz band), derived from the additional capacity, speed, and improved user experience, will be assumed to vanish entirely.
-This approach involved recalibrating the baseline model inputs to account for the loss of the incremental capacity and benefits previously generated by that spectrum.
+This approach involves recalibrating the baseline model inputs to account for the loss of the incremental capacity and benefits previously generated by that spectrum.